onebismark/main-files-utilities/README.md

-# ⚡ Markmix Studios Utility Scripts
+# ⚡ Markmix Utility Scripts

 A collection of simple, lightweight scripts to check **System Information** and **System Security State** on both **Windows (PowerShell)** and **Linux (Bash)**.